Moisés Sáenz: Education policy

 After obtaining his doctorate from Columbia, Sáenz left Dewey and the United States to return to Mexico.
 There, he quickly rose up the hierarchy of the governmental education system, attaining the position of Sub-Secretary for Department of Public Education by 1925 under the post-Revolutionary presidency of Plutarco Elías Calles (his term would also carry over to Emilio Portes Gil’s presidency).

 Once installed in this influential position, Sáenz began to implement a series of reforms, many of which bore unmistakable signs of Dewey's influence.
 Perhaps most concretely, he served as the driving force for the creation of a network of schools known as secundarias, or secondary schools.
 This was a vast expansion of what might be characterized as basic education in Mexico; it allowed many more Mexicans to have the ability to attend school past the fourth grade than had ever been possible before.

 Sáenz also helped to create a systemic emphasis upon rural education in Mexico.
-For most of its history to this point, especially under Porfirio Diaz and his positivist-oriented government, Mexican education had been strongly centered around urban areas; the cities had the best schools and teachers and the most resources in far higher concentrations than did their rural counterparts.
+For most of its history to this point, especially under Porfirio Díaz and his positivist-oriented government, Mexican education had been strongly centered around urban areas; the cities had the best schools and teachers and the most resources in far higher concentrations than did their rural counterparts.
 In fact, rural schools were largely ignored.
-Much of rural Mexico was, at best, an uncomfortable fit with the modernized society the positivist government wished to create, and therefore the Diaz government tended to marginalize it in very significant ways.
+Much of rural Mexico was, at best, an uncomfortable fit with the modernized society the positivist government wished to create, and therefore the Díaz government tended to marginalize it in very significant ways.
 One of these, perhaps the most damaging, was educational negligence, simply ignoring the needs of rural schools or even failing to create or maintain schools in rural areas at all.

 This changed once men like Moisés Sáenz began to shape education policy following the Mexican Revolution.
 The secundaria system's inclusion of and even emphasis on rural areas was the most obvious result of this emphasis, but it was far from the only one.
 After the implementation of Sáenz's policies, rural education in Mexico improved significantly; the number of rural Mexicans who received at least a basic education rose dramatically, as evidenced by skyrocketing literacy rates, among other improvements.

-This was at the time and remains today perhaps Sáenz's most significant and lasting contribution to the shaping of post-Revolutionary Mexico; the increased basic level of education it granted to the average Mexican helped to allow the country to modernize and adapt to the changing world around it.
-The access and quality of education allowed by the system Sáenz helped create, in fact, may be the single biggest difference between pre- and post-Revolutionary Mexico.
+This was Sáenz's contribution to the shaping of post-Revolutionary Mexico; the increased basic level of education it granted to the average Mexican helped the country to modernize and adapt to the changing world around it.
+The access and quality of education allowed by the system Sáenz helped create may be a difference between pre- and post-Revolutionary Mexico.